codurance/site/src/_posts/2019-02-07-working-with-dynamodb.md

 author: Andre Torres
 layout: post
 asset-type: post
-title: "Working with the DynamoDB sdk"
+title: "Working with the DynamoDB"
 date: 2019-02-07 00:00:00
 description: Migrating a ToDo app to DynamoDB
 image:
     src: /assets/custom/img/blog/2019-01-15-aws-partnership.jpg
     thumbnail: /assets/custom/img/blog/2019-01-15-aws-partnership-thumbnail.png
     alt: change this later
-abstract: Let's see the first steps to work with DynamoDB with the awssdk
+abstract: In this post we are going to migrate an cli application from local storage to DynamoDB
 tags:
 - dynamodb
 - aws